 - Far more time and cost is invested in improving internal processes than in improving outcomes (results) customers want.

 - You have competitive adversaries.

 - Few core products have recently been replaced or significantly improved by your organization’s innovative alternatives.

 - The enterprise is at risk of losing key industry certification.

 Our Customer-Centered Leadership Excellence advisors guide you using the Customer-Centered Culture (C3) system.

 C3 is a system for aligning the strategic direction and operational practices of an organization to satisfy customer priorities and engage employees to excel.

-This includes a defined model for transformation called 8 Dimensions of Excellence (8DX), principles, tools and a methodology not found elsewhere.
+This includes a model for transformation described by 8 Dimensions of Excellence (8DX), principles, tools and a methodology not found elsewhere.
 Everything we do is built on this foundation.
 These powerful principles and methods are practical, universal, scalable and customized to you.
-Start by exploring the topics below.
+Start by exploring the Customer-Centered Leadership Excellence topics below.